pwsafe/pwsafe/README.LINUX.DEVELOPERS.txt

 another distro, please update this document with the corresponding package names (e.g., rpm).

+For all Linux distros, your version of gcc/g++ needs to be 4.7 or higher because gcc 4.6 doesn't support the C++11 standard.
+It does support the draft C++0x standard, but our makefiles have -std=c++11, which needs 4.7+

+Even 4.7 doesn't seem to support the C++11 standard fully, so if you get compilation errors, try using a more recent version of gcc, if possible.
+Its best to try to build pwsafe on a recent version of Linux than retrofit a new gcc on an old distro.

 Here are the packages/tools required for building the Linux version under Debian/Ubuntu: fakeroot